open-cogsci/osdoc/content/pages/tutorials/capybara.md

 ## Extra (easy): A smarter way to define the correct response

 In Step 11, we have defined `correct_response` variable manually.
 This works, but it takes time and is prone to mistakes.
-A smarter way is to use an `inline_script` and a bit of deductive logic to determine the correct response for a given trial.
+A smarter way is to use an INLINE_SCRIPT and a bit of deductive logic to determine the correct response for a given trial.
 First, open *block_loop* and remove the `correct_response` column, because we don't need it anymore.
-Next, drag an `inline_script` item from the item toolbar to the start of the *trial_sequence*.
-Open the *prepare* tab of the `inline_script` and add the following script:
+Next, drag an INLINE_SCRIPT item from the item toolbar to the start of the *trial_sequence*.
+Open the *prepare* tab of the INLINE_SCRIPT and add the following script:

 ~~~ .python
 if self.get('animal') == 'dog':